nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/El__Y7CTcrY/index.md

 ---
 title: 'The Power of Immersive Learning in Scrum Training: Why Less Is More'
+description: 'Discover 5 reasons why Martin Hinshelwood loves immersive learning for students in Scrum.
+Join us for Part 1 of this insightful journey! #Agile #Scrum'
 date: 2024-10-21
 videoId: El__Y7CTcrY
 url: /resources/videos/:slug